rhylanbolt/developerdocs/README.md

 </section>
 <section id="error-handling" class="doc-section">
 <h1>Error Handling</h1>
-<p>This guide covers how to handle errors when integrating with Opti-X APIs, including common error codes, response formats, and retry strategies.</p>
+<p>This guide covers how to handle errors when integrating with Personalize APIs, including common error codes, response formats, and retry strategies.</p>
 <h2>Why This Matters</h2>
 <p>Robust error handling ensures your application degrades gracefully when issues occur.
 Users should never see a broken experience because of an API error.
 Instead, your application should handle errors silently or show appropriate fallback content.</p>
 <h2>HTTP Status Codes</h2>
-<p>Opti-X APIs use standard HTTP status codes to indicate success or failure.</p>
+<p>Personalize APIs use standard HTTP status codes to indicate success or failure.</p>
 <h3>Success Codes</h3>
 <table>
 <thead>